 TL;DR

 Your DSR is key to unlocking your dream home in Malaysia.
-A lower DSR means more financial flexibility, higher chances of loan approval, and a potentially larger loan amount.
+A lower DSR means greater financial flexibility, a higher chance of loan approval, and a potentially larger loan amount.
 Understanding and managing your DSR before you apply could be the difference between rejection and home ownership.

 Let our expert agents at IQI Global help you calculate your DSR and get the best loan options.